atteneder/glTFast/README.md

 Besides speed, the focus at the moment is on users that:

-* control the content (are able to generate compatible glb files)
+* control the content (are able to create compatible glTFs)
 * use it for static content (no animation, skinning or morphing)

 I try to keep an up-to-date, detailed roadmap in the [milestones](https://github.com/atteneder/glTFast/milestones)